dEAduction/dEAduction/tools/github-issues/bug_report_template.md

 3. [ ] This issue deals with one and only one issue (if you have multiple issues, please open multiple issues).
 4. [ ] I correctly labeled my issue (see commented rules below).
+5. [ ] I want to fix this bug.
+(Check if yo do, no judgement if you do not!)

    <!-- Issues labels rules.
 Include one and only one of the following Area
    labels: